 Hammer is an app for DJI drone pilots that automates a number of different commercial drone flights for quick and precise data collection.

-In this tutorial, we will focus on vertical inspections — 1 of the 3 inspection missions supported by Hammer:
+In this tutorial, we will focus on horizontal inspections — 1 of the 3 inspection missions supported by Hammer:

 - Horizontal Inspection — of buildings, roofs, and other infrastructure.

 - Linear Inspection — of pipelines, rail-roads and railway tracks.

 - Vertical Inspection — of building walls, cliffs and other vertical structures.